-The decision to dispose of an item is not made in isolation and before you make the call you should seek the views of:
+The decision to dispose of an item is not made in isolation.
+You should seek the views of:

 - The museum workforce

-- External funders, who may have been involved in item acquisition in the first place
+- External funders who may have been involved in the object’s acquisition

 - Donors, who are integral to the survival of the museum

-Once a museum has selected an item for disposal, the current status of the item and the method of its entry into the collection should be investigated.
-This could affect any proposed course of action and may influence the method of disposal.
+Once your museum has selected an object for disposal, the current condition status of the object, whether it forms an intrinsic part of a wider collection (especially a Recognised Collection) and the method of its entry into the collection should be investigated.
+This could effect any proposed course of action and may influence the method of disposal.

-Work out if the item was loaned, donated, purchased or bequeathed, then check that you are legally able to dispose of it.
+Determine whether the object was loaned, donated, purchased, or bequeathed, then check that you’re legally allowed to dispose of it.

-Choose one of the following methods for disposing items, remembering at all times that items should be kept within the public domain as much as is possible.
-Ensure that the public continue to trust museums.
+Choose one of the following methods for disposing of objects, remembering that objects should be kept within the public domain as much as possible

-The methods you can use to dispose of an item are:
+The methods you can use to dispose of an object are:

-- Free gift or transfer to another Accredited museum.
-This is the preferred method as it ensures future care for items and maintains a spirit of longstanding cooperation between museums.
+- Gift or transfer to another Accredited museum.
+This is the preferred method as it ensures future care for objects and maintains cooperation between museums.

-- Free gift or transfer to another organisation within the public domain.
-We recommend only doing this once it has been established that an Accredited museum will not take your item.
+- Gift or transfer to another organisation within the public domain.
+This should only be considered once it has been established that an Accredited museum will not take the object.

 - Return to donor.
-This is useful if it appears impossible to keep the item in the public domain.
+This is useful if it’s not possible to keep the object in the public domain.
 Only return to a donor once public options, such as other museums, have been exhausted.

-- Sale of an item to an Accredited museum.
+- Sale of an object to an Accredited museum.
 There is a strong preference and tradition of free gifts.
-However, some museums may wish to sell items that they purchased with their own funds - but the money should go to the benefit of the museum.
+However, some museums may wish to sell objects that they purchased with their own funds.

 - Transfer outside of the public domain.
-In the rare case that you cannot pass your item onto museums, some enthusiasts and special interest groups may take on ownership of an item.
+In the rare case that you cannot pass your object onto museums, some enthusiasts and special interest groups may take on ownership of an object.

 - Sale outside of the public domain.
-This is not recommended as an initial course of action and should only happen after it has been listed online as available to other museums.
+This isn’t recommended as an initial course of action and should only happen after it’s been listed online as available to other museums.

-- Recycling an item.
-If a new location cannot be found, consider giving an item to charity or selling it as scrap.
+- Recycling.
+If a new object owner and location cannot be found, consider giving an object to charity or selling it as scrap.

-- Destruction of an item.
-This should only happen when the item poses a health risk.
+- Destruction.
+This should only happen when the object poses a health risk.